civetweb/civetweb/docs/api/mg_get_connection_info.md

 ### Description

-The function `mg_get_connection_info()` returns statistics information collected for a possible server connection.
+The function `mg_get_connection_info()` returns statistics information collected for a server connection index.
 This may be empty if the server has not been built with statistics support (`#define USE_SERVER_STATS`).
-Otherwise the returned string is in JSON format.
+If data is available, the returned string is in JSON format.
+The exact content may vary, depending on the connection state and server version.

 ### Note